mdditt2000/openshift-4-7/QuickStartGuide.md

-# OpenShift 3.11 and Container Ingress Controler Quick Start Guide
+# OpenShift 3.11 and Container Ingress Controller Quick Start Guide

-This page is created to document OCP 3.11 with intergration of CIS and BIGIP.
+This page is created to document OCP 3.11 with integration of CIS and BIGIP.
 Please open issues on my github page on contact me at m.dittmer@f5.com

 # Note